oswaldobapvicjr/jep-data-extension/README.md

 ### Normalize String

 Normalizes a Unicode string, replacing accents and other diacritics with ASCII characters.
-Example: `"ações"` is transformed into `"acoes"`.
+Example: `"aÃ§Ãµes"` is transformed into `"acoes"`.

 ```java
 normalizeString(string1)